MicrosoftDocs/windows-itpro-docs/browsers/internet-explorer-11/ie11-deploy-guide/remove-sites-from-a-local-enterprise-mode-site-list.md

 Description: 'Remove websites that were added to a local Enterprise Mode site list by mistake or because the sites no longer have compatibility problems.'
 MS-HAID: 'p\_ie11deploy.removing\_sites\_from\_a\_local\_enterprise\_mode\_site\_list'
 MSHAttr: 'PreferredLib:/library'
-title: Remove sites from a local Enterprise Mode site list
+title: Remove sites from a local Enterprise Mode site list (Internet Explorer 11 for IT Pros)
 ---

 # Remove sites from a local Enterprise Mode site list